Center-wise Local Image Mixture For Contrastive Representation Learning

-In contrastive learning, the positive pairs are simply constrained within different transformations of the same image, \emph{e.g.,} cropping, color distortion, Gaussian blur, rotation, \emph{etc.}.
-Recent advances have demonstrated that better data augmentations \citep{chen2020simple} really help to improve the representation robustness.
-However, contrasting two images that are \emph{de facto} similar in semantic space is not applicable for general representations.
+Recently, self-supervised learning has attracted more attention due to its free of human labels.
+In self-supervised learning, the network aims at exploring the intrinsic distributions of images via a series of predefined pretext tasks \cite{gidaris2018unsupervised,noroozi2016unsupervised}.
+Among them, contrastive learning pulls closer together the positive pairs composed by different transformations of the same image, \emph{e.g.,} cropping, color distortion, \emph{etc.}, and has been demonstrated to be able to generate features that are comparable with those produced by supervised pretraining \cite{chen2020big}.
+However, contrasting two images that are \emph{de facto} similar in semantic space is not optimal for general representations.
 It is intuitive to pull semantically similar images for better transferability.
-DeepCluster \citep{caron2018deep} and Local Aggregation \citep{zhuang2019local} relax the extreme instance discrimination task via discriminating groups of images instead of an individual image.
+DeepCluster \cite{caron2018deep} and Local Aggregation \cite{zhuang2019local} relax the extreme instance discrimination task via discriminating groups of images instead of an individual image.
 However, due to the lack of labels, it is inevitable that the positive pairs contain noisy samples, which limits the performance.